 Day 1 — Geneva, Switzerland/Grindelwald

 Arrive in Geneva and set out on a scenic drive along Lake Geneva and through the verdant Swiss landscape to Grindelwald, a charming town situated beneath the Eiger’s north face.
 Settle into our hotel before heading out on our first lovely walk.
 Venture above town to gaze out at the glaciated sentinels of the Eiger, Schreckhorn, and Wetterhorn.
 Alternatively, embark on a pleasant walk to a gorge carved by the lower Grindelwald glacier.
 Gather for a welcome dinner tonight.
-(2–3 hours walking)
+(2–3 hours optional hiking)

 Sunstar Hotel (D)

 Ride the cogwheel Jungfrau Railway to our first trailhead, taking in a stunning panorama of the Bernese Oberland.
 Hike along the base of the infamous north face of the Eiger—successfully summited in 1938 by a German-Austrian group including Heinrich Harrer, who later recounted the story in his book The White Spider.
 Reach the windswept Eigergletscher railway station (7,579’), and picnic beneath vertical rock walls and hanging glaciers.
 Descend to the Kleine Scheidegg pass (6,762’).
 Our panoramic hike, yielding wonderful views of the Schilthorn and Gspaltenhorn, towering over the Lauterbrunnen Valley, continues to the gondola that takes us back to Grindelwald.
 (6–7 miles hiking, 4 hours)